Linaro/lava/doc/usecaseone.rst

 If any action has no role specified, it will be actioned for all roles.

 For Use Case One, we have a different YAML file for each role, so we have two lava_test_shell commands.
-(The content happens to be the same in this example.)

 ::